Lydia0228/SLGNNCT/README.md

                       --inverse_r True \
                       --node_dropout_rate 0.5 \

-The rest of the hyperparameters can be viewed in the code If you need to switch the cancer type for prediction, please modify the cancer name in the 'dataloader' and 'utils' files.
+The rest of the hyperparameters can be viewed in the code.

+If you need to switch the cancer type for prediction, please modify the cancer name in the 'dataloader' and 'utils' files.